menu

 Demographics

-In terms of college education, Center is nearly on par with the US average for all cities of 21.84%: 19.17% of adults 25 and older in Center have a bachelor's degree or advanced degree.
+The population of Center overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Center, 23.77% have at least a bachelor's degree.

-The per capita income in Center in 2022 was $21,873, which is low income relative to North Dakota and the nation.
-This equates to an annual income of $87,492 for a family of four.
+The per capita income in Center in 2022 was $29,449, which is low income relative to North Dakota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $117,796 for a family of four.
 However, Center contains both very wealthy and poor people as well.

-Center is a somewhat ethnically-diverse city.
 The people who call Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Center residents report their race to be White.
-Important ancestries of people in Center include German, Norwegian, Russian, Irish, and English.
+Important ancestries of people in Center include German, Norwegian, Russian, Swedish, and Irish.

 The most common language spoken in Center is English.
 Other important languages spoken here include Polish and African languages.